supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 3. All InfusionSoft input types are housed under the tag generator.
 To add InfusionSoft fields to your form, generate a tag and copy it to the form.
 HTML5 input types are supported, but must be manually entered into the form.

 4. This add-on also adds a "Contact Tag" input field on each form edit page.
-This tag must already exist in InfusionSoft.
+These tags must already exist in InfusionSoft.
+To add multiple tags to a contact, simply input a comma-delimited list of tags (e.g. tag_1, tag_2, tag_3).

 *This plugin is not offered, sponsored, associated with or endorsed by Infusion Software, Inc.*

 == Changelog ==

+= 1.1.0 =
+* Adds support for adding multiple tags to contacts.
+* Adds a "Company" input field to the Form Tag generator.

 = 1.0.3 =
 * Fixes a bug that prevented contacts from being added to InfusionSoft, if a tag was not supplied.